 You Need More Than a Great Tasting Product

-Every Foodpreneur Client needs to be aware that to successfully launch a product they need more than great taste.
+Every food entrepreneur needs to be aware that to successfully launch a product, they need more than great taste.
 Buyers look at many factors.
 One critical factor is understanding what the consumer needs as well as what the retail buyer needs.
-It doesn't matter how well the product tastes if the Suggested Retail Price (SRP) is well beyond the price points the buyer sets for that category.
+It doesn't matter how well the product tastes if the SRP is well beyond the price points the buyer sets for that category.
 Another factor is whether your gross margin (GM%) falls below the category threshold.
 To accomplish this, go to the source.
 Meaning, if you're a baker, visit some bakeries and ask the bakery manager (or buyer) if you're priced to sell.

 Time for more advice again from Taste of Crete's Esther Luongo Psarakis on the SRP deal breaker.